bendeguzszkalka/wordhunter/README.md

-# wordhunter
+# WordHunter
-A word guessing game developed in C#
+A simple word guessing game developed in C#.